 I mix this up in my kitchen…and I'll warn ya, it get's dusty.
 I usually damp mop the floor afterwards and let the residue clean my floor.
 Double win.

 I use two tablespoons per load.
 This stuff is more concentrated that store-bought detergent.
-A double batch of this recipe lasts my family of four people about a year – and we dirty up a lot of clothes.
+A double batch of this recipe lasts my family about eight months – and we dirty up a lot of clothes.